mediacms-io/mediacms/README.md

 docker-compose up
 ```

 This will download all MediaCMS related Docker images and start all containers.
-Once it finishes, MediaCMS will be installed and available on http://localhost (or the url you've set as `FRONTEND_HOST` on file `deploy/docker/local_settings.py`)
+Once it finishes, MediaCMS will be installed and available on http://localhost or http://ip

 For more instructions, checkout the docs on the [Docker deployment](docs/Docker_deployment.md) page.
 Docker Compose support has been contributed by @swiftugandan.